-If you send us a check, USCIS will convert it into an electronic funds transfer (EFT).
-This means we will copy your check and use the account information on it to electronically debit your account for the amount of the check.
-The debit from your account will usually take 24 hours and your bank will show it on your regular account statement.
+USCIS will make a copy and convert your original check into an electronic funds transfer (EFT).
+This means USCIS will use the account information on your check to electronically debit your account for the check amount.
+This debit usually takes 24 hours and should show up on your regular account statement.

-You will not receive your original check back.
-We will destroy your original check, but will keep a copy of it.
-If USCIS cannot process the EFT for technical reasons, you authorize us to process the copy in place of your original check.
-If USCIS cannot complete the EFT because of insufficient funds, we may try to make the transfer two additional times.
+USCIS will not return your original check.
+USCIS will destroy it and keep a copy with your file.
+If the EFT cannot be processed due to technical reasons, you authorize USCIS to process the copy of the check.
+If the EFT cannot be completed because of insufficient funds, USCIS may try the EFT up to two times.